-Gunshot Injuries by Louis La Garde (1914).
+Gunshot Injuries: How They Are Inflicted, Their Complications And Treatment by Louis La Garde (1914).
 This is a book every hunter should read.
 Colonel La Garde was in charge of the Army medical school and professor of surgery and his work spans the period from 1860 to 1916.
+Free eBook

 Moon-Phase Deer Hunting by Jeff Murray (2004) are the author's theories on how the different phases of the moon affect whitetail behaviour and movement patterns.
 Readers learn what moon phases make mid-morning hunting the best time to be afield and how to pinpoint the timing, intensity and duration of the rut by using the New Moon formula.